 Furthermore, if digestion did not occur, the resulting lack of protein and

-carbohydrate absorption would most likely result in weight loss, not the weight
+carbohydrate absorption would most likely result in not the weight

 gain Somers' predicts.
 Somers' advice not to drink water with meals because it